BitCANN/bitcann-contracts/README.md

 #### Can anyone renounce ownership of a domain?
-Yes, The owner must call the `renounceOwnership` function of their respective Domain contract.
+Yes, The owner must call the `burn` function of their respective Domain contract.
 The function will burn the Internal Auth NFT and the External Auth NFT allowing anyone to initiate a new auction for the domain.

 #### What happens to the ownershipNFT when the ownership is renounced or the domain is abandoned?
 Since the ownershipNFT's first 8 bytes are registrationID, they cannot influence the domain contract as the new internal Auth NFT will have a different registrationID.
 The existing ownershipNFT renders useless.